Smurf (Grigorij)

 On names

-The strand conjecture promises to be a unified description of motion.
+The strand tangle model promises to be a unified description of motion.
 'Unified' or 'tiny' means that it uses one fundamental principle to deduce all conclusions and all aspects of the description.
 It is a 'description of motion' because there are no deviations between the description and all observations of motion.

 The more sensational the name of a theory, the more wrong it is.
 The term 'grand unified theory' is used for a group of older research approaches that were neither grand, nor unified, nor theories.
 The expression 'final theory' has always been reserved for titles of mediocre books and games.
 Expressions starting with 'super...' are used for unsuccessful attempts from the past.
 The expression 'world formula' has never been correct; it is reserved for misleading theatre plays – and for calculating the optimal way to park a car backwards.
 The term 'theory of everything' was always mistaken; it is used for unsuccessful esoteric healing attempts, and for titles of mediocre films.
 In contrast, the expressions 'unified description of motion', 'tiny theory' or 'tiny description of motion' are correct – so far.
 They are also sober enough to keep them from ever being misused in mass media headlines.